Optimization of Scoring Rules

-There is a canonical approach for constructing proper scoring rules.
-In this section we specify \Cref{eq:mainprogram} to canonical proper scoring rules.
-In the next section we show that this specification is without loss for the program.
+There is a canonical approach for constructing proper scoring rules for eliciting the mean.
+In this section we focus on simplifying \Cref{eq:mainprogram} by restricting attention to canonical proper scoring rules, and then in \cref{apx:necessity_canonical} we show that this restriction is without loss for the program under a mild technical condition.
 The following definition and proposition are straightforward from first-order conditions and can be found, e.g., in \citet{AF-12}.
-We defer the proof of Proposition~\ref{prop:canonical-proper} to Appendix~\ref{app:continuity}.
+We provide a geometric proof of Lemma~\ref{prop:canonical-proper} in Appendix~\ref{apx:prelim} for completeness.